Fiach-Dubh/BITCOIN-YouTube/README.md

 Channel Function and Thesis:

 There's some great Bitcoin content out there, but it's all spread out in the vast spance of the internet on different branded channels.
-Thus some of the better content can get lost in noise.
+Some of the better content can get lost in the noise.
 There's also a great deal of noise in the Bitcoin space that is unfortunatly redundent or not really all that helpful.
-Thus, it's helpful for there to be a level of content curation for the general masses on the Bitcoin story.
+Thus, content curation for the general masses on the Bitcoin story is ideal.
 This is where the BITCOIN YouTube channel steps in.
 We sift through all the noise, find the signal and boost that signal to a general audience under the BITCOIN banner.
 This serves to highlight voices and messages that are high quality BITCOIN signal but often get lost in the noise.

 Achievments